'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 UATX Polaris Fellow Eliana Yang (right) and classmates perform a Mendelssohn string quartet at Maxwell Social in New York

-“I couldn’t ask for a better introduction to what we represent,” President Kanelos began.
+“I couldn’t ask for a better introduction to what we represent,” Kanelos began.
 “We as a university are trying to do what they’re trying to do as musicians: we’re trying to introduce beauty to save the world.”

 “We have an obligation to be creators of beauty and to bring our students into that, not just to be passive consumers,” he said.